Intuit Quickbooks Sync With Square FAQs

 - Set up sales tax in QuickBooks.

-- Make sure that the bank account you use for receiving deposits from Square is set up in QuickBooks.
+- Make sure that the bank account you use for receiving transfers from Square is set up in QuickBooks.

 - Optionally, import your Square Item Library to QuickBooks.
 This will let QuickBooks automatically assign the right items to a sale when your Square transactions are imported.